Modern PHP-FPM and NGINX Configuration

 Configure TLS/SSL certificates to encrypt traffic between clients and your server.
 HTTPS prevents credential interception and protects session data.

 For TLS/SSL certificate configuration on Akamai cloud compute, see Use Certbot to Enable HTTPS with NGINX on Ubuntu.
+Although the linked Akamai guide references Ubuntu 18.04/20.04, the Certbot installation and NGINX integration steps are identical on Ubuntu 22.04.
+You can safely follow the Akamai guide as written.

 Remove Default Content